 “Very seldom do I go through the Cove,” he said.
 “It don’t look like Cades Cove to me.”

-In another life, Cades Cove – or at least a hefty piece of it – would have been Caughron’s birthright.
+In another life, Cades Cove – or at least a hefty piece of it – would have been his birthright.

-The son of Kermit and Lois Caughron, Rex is a fifth generation descendant of the Shields that first settled the area, carved out a life among the mountains’ natural beauty.
+The son of Kermit and Lois Caughron, Rex is a fifth-generation descendant of the Shields who first settled the area and carved out a life among the mountains’ natural beauty.

-Now, as the 100-year anniversary of the founding of the Great Smoky Mountain National Park in 1934 approaches, Rex probably knows the land, the hills and valleys, the knobs and balds and trails, the creeks and the butts as well as anyone living.
+Now, as the 100-year anniversary of the founding of the national park in 1934 approaches, Rex probably knows the land, the hills and valleys, the knobs and balds and trails, the creeks and the butts as well as anyone living.

-In a 1975 interview, Kermit explained the bear were a danger to livestock.
+In a 1975 interview, Kermit explained bears were a danger to livestock.